Sarah-Bue/knit-space/README.md

 ### Media

-- The image used for the Favicon is from [Pixabay](https://pixabay.com/), by Clker-Free-Vector-Images.
+- The image used for the Favicon is from [Pixabay](https://pixabay.com/), by MissKaLem.
-- The default image used for blog posts is from [Pixabay](https://pixabay.com/), by kumoknits.
+- The default image used for blog posts is from [Pixabay](https://pixabay.com/), by MabelAmber.
 - All other images were generated by Alex Büttner using [Getimg.ai](https://getimg.ai/).
 - The blog posts and user personas were generated with the help of [Gemini](https://gemini.google.com/).